 3.3.3 Each year no later than sixty (60) days prior to the annual meeting, the Board shall appoint a nominating committee to recommend candidates and accept nominations from the Fellowship at large.
 Nominees must have been members of the Fellowship for at least one year prior to January 1 of the upcoming year.
 Nominees for Secretary and Trustees at large must have been members of the Fellowship for at least six months prior to January 1 of the upcoming year.
-The nominating committee also shall notify the Fellowship of the positions open each year and the deadline for receiving nominations, which shall be the November meeting of the Board of Trustees.
+The nominating committee shall notify the Fellowship of the positions open each year and the deadline for receiving nominations, which shall be the November meeting of the Board.
 Nominations shall be closed at that meeting.
-The Board of Trustees shall publish the slate of nominees no later than two weeks before the annual business meeting in December.
+The Board shall publish the slate of nominees no later than two weeks before the annual business meeting in December.

 3.3.4 If any position on the Board becomes vacant before the end of a term, the Board shall appoint a temporary replacement.
 If a position becomes vacant before the Board’s August meeting, the Board also shall solicit nominations for the position, present the nominations to the Fellowship and convene a special business meeting of the Fellowship within 45 days to elect a new Trustee.
 If a vacancy occurs after the August meeting, the board-appointed Trustee shall serve until a replacement is selected during the regular business meeting in December.